 For academic advising you will need to visit the advising office of the department of your major.
 If you are unsure of which office you need to visit for advising visit the Determining your Advising Office page.
-If you have questions about how your disability will effect different aspects of a course or need to request an accommodation please set up a meeting with one of our counselors.
+If you have questions about how your disability will effect different aspects of a course or need to request an accommodation please set up a meeting with one of our Disability Specialists.

 If you need accommodations for the new student orientation programs please contact our office at (216) 687-2015 at least 2 weeks before your scheduled orientation session.
 For information about the CSU Orientation programs visit the Orientation webpages.